jsdevel/node-bad/README.md

 `bad` is a command line tool that allows you to execute a command multiple times concurrently for a given number of subjects.

-`bad` is general enough for just about anything that requires parallel execution, and it's also *bad* enough to accomplish it with ease!
+It is general enough for just about anything that requires parallel execution, and it's *bad* enough to accomplish it with ease!

 ##Usage
 ````
-Usage: bad --exec my-command --for "1 2 3 4"
+Usage: bad --exec curl --for "google.com github.com" --argv "-s"

 Options: